 The Psychology program at WSU Vancouver is home to the B.S. in Psychology degree as well as the B.A. in Social Science: Personnel Psychology/Human Resource degree.

-Psychology provides a solid background for a wide range of careers, such as public affairs, education, sales, and service or health industries.
+Psychology provides a solid background for a wide range of careers, such as government service, human resources, education, sales, and service or health industries.
 Some graduates go on to further education to qualify for clinical practice and research.

 In addition, at WSU Vancouver you have opportunities that are seldom available to psychology students at larger public universities.
 Classes are smaller and more personal, and faculty members welcome undergraduates to participate in current research projects.
 You’ll also have opportunities to gain practical experience in the field through community internships.